 100%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong skill description that clearly identifies the specific domain (gRPC/Protocol Buffers), lists concrete actions (definitions, stubs, implementations), and provides explicit trigger guidance with natural user phrases.
-It is concise, uses third-person voice, and occupies a distinct niche that minimizes conflict risk with other skills.
+This is a well-crafted skill description that clearly identifies the specific domain (gRPC/Protocol Buffers), lists concrete deliverables (definitions, stubs, implementations), and provides explicit trigger guidance with natural user phrases.
+It uses proper third-person voice and is concise without being vague.

 | Dimension | Reasoning | Score |